 The project name was chosen by the young people, taken from the song Everyday People by Sly and the Family Stone, the first major multi-racial, mixed-gender band in rock history.
 The song is one of Sly Stone’s pleas for peace and equality between differing races and social groups, a major theme and focus for both the band and for the young people we work with.

-Listen to Everyday People:LDN‘s incredible rendition of the Sly Stone classic here.
+Listen to Everyday People:LDN‘s incredible rendition of the Sly Stone classic, performed with the BBC Symphony Orchestra and BBC Singers here.